 However, recent changes to the Health and Care route in 2024, meant to curb overall net migration figures, could make the country a less attractive destination for medical migrants.

-If you’re a qualified doctor, nurse, or another healthcare professional with dreams of practising medicine in the UK, it’s essential to understand the new regulations and other visa requirements to enable you to plan accurately.
+Suppose you’re a qualified doctor, nurse, or another healthcare professional with dreams of practising medicine in the UK.
+In that case, it’s essential to understand the new regulations and other visa requirements to enable you to plan accurately.

 What Were the Challenges in the UK Health and Care System?